Kuluulu/vienna/discussion.md

 Burundi's GDP per capita more than doubled from around 80 USD in the 1960s to about 200 USD in the 2020s.
 It seems to slightly correlate with the DR Congo's GDP per capita.

+### Key Finding I
+In both Burundi and DR COngo has the life expectancy been increasing in the past 65 years, but it has also been significantly affected and limited by armed conflict.

+### Key Finding II
+DR Congo has managed to rebuild their exonomy after conflict while decreasing their carbon emissions per capita.
+Burundi has not.

 ### Follow-up Thoughts

 Further work would need to go into investigating the methods that were used to generate the World Bank data and to research whether there is information on the associated uncertainties of the data.
 Also, it needs to be clarified how the World Bank defines the so-called "current" US-Dollar and whether selecting a different option might be more suitable.
+Comparing to potential local datasets might also be insightful.

 Also, it would be interesting to consider the population development in the same time frame as per capita values might be misleading if the underlying numbers of people have changed significantly.
 The mass killings in Burundi suggest this.

 The Dem.
 Rep. of Congo's decrease in CO2 emissions during an increasing GDP per capita invites the question of what drives these numbers, e.g. whether low-CO2 emission sectors are thriving, if the total population has changed drastically, and how this relates to education levels of the population.